Gateron Baby Kangaroo 2.0 Review: HANDS-ON Experience

 Behold the Gateron Baby Kangaroo 2.0 (BBK) switches, the upgraded champs of tactile typing!

-I’m a keyboard nerd who’s built dozens of boards and swapped switches more times than my keycaps (and that’s saying something).
+I’m a keyboard nerd who’s built dozens of boards and swapped switches more times than my keycaps.

 I’ve put these switches through their paces for you.